Comparing next-generation detector configurations for high-redshift gravitational wave sources with neural posterior estimation: Results

 \subsection{Multimodal posterior of a single event}

-The top panel of Figure~\ref{fig:dingo_bilby_2L_short} shows that \textsc{Dingo-IS} yields posterior distributions that are statistically indistinguishable from those obtained using \textsc{Bilby} (see Appendix~\ref{app:bilby} for a formal validation).
+The top panel of Fig.~\ref{fig:dingo_bilby_2L_short} shows that \textsc{Dingo-IS} yields posterior distributions that are statistically indistinguishable from those obtained using \textsc{Bilby} (see Appendix~\ref{app:bilby} for a formal validation).
 Crucially, this accuracy is achieved at a dramatically lower computational cost: \textsc{Dingo-IS} requires only a few minutes per source, whereas \textsc{Bilby} needs more than 22 hours (50 hours) to converge for this event with the $\Delta$ (2L~MisA) configuration.

 Figure~\ref{fig:dingo_bilby_2L_short} also shows that \textsc{Dingo-IS} accurately captures the complex structure of multimodal posteriors.
-These multimodalities include both the eight-fold sky degeneracy arising from the triangular geometry of ET, extensively discussed in \cite{Santoliquido:2025lot}, and modes introduced by the 2L~MisA configuration, affecting both sky localization and luminosity distance.
+These multimodalities include both the eight-fold sky degeneracy arising from the triangular geometry of ET, extensively discussed in \cite{Santoliquido:2025lot}, and modes introduced by the 2L~MisA configuration, which affect both sky localization and luminosity distance.

-The bottom panel of Figure~\ref{fig:dingo_bilby_2L_short} shows that for the 2L~MisA configuration the sky location is correlated with luminosity distance: distinct islands of probability on the sky correspond to different modes in $D_{\mathrm{L}}$.
+The bottom panel of Fig.~\ref{fig:dingo_bilby_2L_short} shows that for the 2L~MisA configuration, the sky location is correlated with luminosity distance: distinct islands of probability on the sky correspond to different modes in $D_{\mathrm{L}}$.
 For this source, we identify three such modes.
-The occurrence rate of multimodal posteriors in luminosity distance is discussed in Appendix~\ref{app:multidl} and shown in Figure~\ref{fig:diptest}.
-The 2L~MisA (2L~A) configurations produce a multimodal $D_{\mathrm{L}}$ posterior more frequently than the $\Delta$ configuration, with rates of about 20\% compared to $\sim$2\%, respectively.
+The occurrence rate of multimodal posteriors in luminosity distance is discussed in Appendix~\ref{app:multidl} and shown in Fig.~\ref{fig:diptest}.
+The 2L~MisA (2L~A) configurations produce a multimodal $D_{\mathrm{L}}$ posterior more frequently than the $\Delta$ configuration, with rates of about 20\% compared to $\sim$2\%.
+In Appendix~\ref{app:waveforms} we show that the multimodalities in luminosity distance and sky localization observed for the 2L configurations are robust features, persisting across different waveform approximants.

 These multimodalities are expected when observing short-duration, high-mass BBHs with both the 2L~A and 2L~MisA configurations of ET.
 They arise from the combined effect of the short baseline between the two interferometers ($\sim$1000 km) and the low merger frequencies of massive BBHs (typically $\lesssim 50$ Hz).
 We provide an illustrative example in Appendix~\ref{sec:time}, showing that for a signal with higher merger frequencies, the multimodalities in both sky position and distance disappear.